bbc/a11y-tests-web/README.md

 - `signedInPaths` - Array - An optional list of paths to run the tests against, after signing in to BBC ID.

 Note that if you have a list of `signedInPaths`, the username and password to use when logging in to BBC ID should be specified using the environment variables A11Y_USERNAME and A11Y_PASSWORD.

+## Contributing
+If you'd like to add your own config for your team, or contribute to this repo in some other way...
+- Create a fork
+- Create a branch
+- Make your changes
+- Ensure the linting job (`npm run lint`) runs successfully (and fix any issues if not)
+- Submit a PR